kyma-project/istio/hack/managed-kyma-migration/readme.md

 #### SAP BTP, Kyma runtime clusters without existing modules

 1. Create a Dev SAP BTP, Kyma runtime cluster.
-2. If the cluster contains custom Istio CR with name different from default then before executing migration script run rename-to-default.sh
-3. Execute the migration.
+2. Execute the migration.
-4. Verify that `istio-controller-manager` is installed and the Istio CR's status is `Ready`.
+3. Verify that `istio-controller-manager` is installed and the Istio CR's status is `Ready`.

 #### SAP BTP, Kyma runtime cluster with an existing module